 Me: Lucas Swain—I'm nearly sixteen years old and live in London.
 I was fairly normal until the night I found Violet.
 Then everything changed.

+The Missing: Dad.
+He disappeared five years ago.
+Nobody knows what happened to him, and nobody cares except me.
+It's enough to drive you crazy.
 The Dead: That's Violet . . . in the urn.
 Speaking of crazy—I know she's trying to tell me something, and I think it's about my father. . . .

 A dead lady may not be much to go on, but my dad's out there somewhere, and it's up to me to find out where.